-The metering console may be located up to 1.8 m (6 ft) away from the torch and controls the flow rate of the gases to the torch in real time.
+The metering console controls the pressure (flow rate) of the gases to the torch in real time.
 It also controls the gas portion of the LongLife® process.
 The metering console contains proportional control valves, a PC control board and a power distribution board.
+The metering console has an LED that illuminates when power is supplied to the console (remote on).